Progressive Vascular Anomalies and Musculoskeletal Symptoms in an Adult Patient

 CHIEF COMPLAINT: “I have many dark growths and bruises all over my arm ”

-Signs and symptoms: A 50-year-old male presented to our clinic with pain in his right hand and forearm that had been intermittently treated as cellulitis with oral antibiotics.
+CLINICAL HISTORY: A 50-year-old male presented to our clinic with pain in his right hand and forearm that had been intermittently treated as cellulitis with oral antibiotics.
 The patient reported that he was born with a hemangioma on the right forearm, which has been growing in size and number over time.
 He denied trauma to the area and joint pain, but endorsed a limited range of motion affecting his daily activities.
 He also reports easy bruising.
 He denied any systemic symptoms, including fever, chills, shortness of breath, weight loss, and fatigue.
 He denied any history of recent travel or sick contacts.
 No other household members had similar lesions.
 His only pertinent surgical history was an excision of two subcutaneous lesions of the right antecubital fossa 20 years ago.
 The only medications the patient reported taking was gabapentin 300 mg BID.

 PHYSICAL EXAM: